ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 }
 ```

 The interface has a single property, the `type`, represented as a string.
 The `type` property is for describing the action that will be dispatched in your application.
 The value of the type comes in the form of `[Source] Event` and is used to provide a context of what category of action it is, and where an action was dispatched from.
 You add properties to an action to provide additional context or metadata for an action.
-The most common property is the `payload`, which adds any associated data need for the action.
+The most common property is the `payload`, which adds any associated data needed for the action.

 Listed below are examples of actions written as plain javascript objects (POJOS):